-In his first year guiding the Cavaliers program in 2013, Head Coach David Knapp led the Cavaliers to a 7-7-2 record, a +3 win/loss improvement from the year before and finished the Appalachian Athletic Conference regular season with its best finish since 2008 finishing third in the 10 team circuit.
+In his first year guiding the Cavaliers program in 2013, Head Coach David Knapp led the Cavaliers to a 8-6-2 record, a +4 win/loss improvement from the year before and finished the Appalachian Athletic Conference regular season with its best finish since 2006 finishing second in the 10 team circuit.

-Under Knapp the Cavs have never lost by more than a single goal, including 1-0 losses to NAIA Top-25 opponents, Georgia Gwinnett and Bryan (Tenn.) who finished the season ranked in the final 2013 NAIA Men's Soccer Coaches' Top 25 Poll, No. 9 and No. 21 respectively.
+Under Knapp the Cavs have never lost by more than a single goal, including a 1-0 loss to an NAIA Top-25 opponent, Georgia Gwinnett who finished the season ranked in the final 2013 NAIA Men's Soccer Coaches' Top 25 Poll, No. 9.

 Under Knapp Cavaliers earned 14 All-Conference honors including First Team Selections by Lucas Carvalho and Benjamin Lloyd, while Stefan Cazzonelli and Lewis Jones earned Second Team honors and Cody LaBelle was named to the Third Team while Evan Allen, Adrian Erwin, Alan Jackson, Cody LaBelle, Ian McVay, Stefan Cazzonelli, Frankie Leo, Dylan MacFarlane and Ezra White were named to the Academic All-Conference Team.